 Step 4: Sending The Uploaded File To The Backend

-Before we send the file uploaded by the user to the backend, it’s best to divide it into small chunks or pieces and send the file chunks periodically, especially if the file size is big.
-This is because uploading files that are very large can cause issues related to latency and speed.
-Additionally, sometimes cyber attackers also upload files that are too large, which can cause the server to malfunction.
+Before we send the file uploaded by the user to the backend, it’s best to divide it into small chunks or pieces and send the chunks periodically, especially if the file size is big.
+Uploading very large files can cause issues related to latency and speed.
+Additionally, sometimes cyber attackers also upload too large files, which can cause the server to malfunction.

-So, we’ll first split the file into chunks and send them to the backend one by one.
-We also need to ensure we send the chunks in order so that the file doesn’t get corrupted.
+So, we’ll split the file into chunks and send them to the backend individually.
+We also need to ensure we send the chunks in order to prevent the file from getting corrupted.
 We’ll also use ‘async await’ so that we don’t overload the server with requests.

 Step 5: Storing The File Chunks On The Server